scivico/crypto-sentiment-data-pipeline/README.md

 # Crypto Market Sentiment Data Pipeline & Analysis

-This project attemps to engineer a comprehensive Extract, Load, Transform (ELT) data pipeline within the Google Cloud Platform (GCP).
+This project attempts to engineer a comprehensive Extract, Load, Transform (ELT) data pipeline on the cryptocurrency market & sentiment data within the Google Cloud Platform (GCP).

-The pipeline is congured to process sentiment and market data daily for more than 500 of the largest cryptocurrencies and make it available for analysis.
-It also also capable of collecting historical data for any time range.
+The pipeline is configured to process sentiment and market data daily for more than 500 of the largest cryptocurrencies and make it available for fear-and-greed analysis.
+It is also capable of collecting historical data for any time range.

 To achieve this, various tools such as Prefect, Cloud Storage, BigQuery, dbt, Superset, and others are utilized.